What is ethical employment?

 Guy Ryder, ILO Director-General has commented on the situation saying, ‘there can be no real recovery from this pandemic without a broad-based labour market recovery.
 And to be sustainable, this recovery must be based on the principles of decent work – including health and safety, equity, social protection, and social dialogue.’

-Whether we call it ‘decent work’, ‘ethical employment’, or ‘good jobs for good’, the term simply means ensuring that your recruitment and HR policies, processes, and procedures are designed to be moral, ethical, and transparent and ensure workers’ human rights are protected.
+Whether we call it ‘decent work’, ‘ethical employment’, or ‘good jobs for good’, the term simply means ensuring that your recruitment and HR policies, processes, and procedures are designed to be moral, ethical, and transparent and ensure staff’ human rights are protected.

 What does unethical employment look like?